 Worcester State University's Presidential Student Ambassadors promote the University at select on- and off-campus functions throughout the academic year.

-My name is Abbigail Poplawski and I am a sophomore at Worcester State University from Webster, MA in the Elementary Education and Psychology double major with a concentration in Developmental Processes.
-On top of being a second-year Presidential Student Ambassador, I am an Americorps member who is a part of Jumpstart.
+My name is Abbi Poplawski and I am a junior at Worcester State University from Webster, MA.
+I am an Elementary Education and Psychology double major with a concentration in Developmental Processes.
+On top of being a second-year Presidential Student Ambassador, I am a member of Best Buddies and an AmeriCorps Volunteer through JumpStart.
 In the future, I hope to become a third-grade teacher and share my passion to make a difference with every one of my students.

 The purpose of Student Ambassadors is to:

 The goals/responsibilities of Student Ambassadors are to: